enhance-dev/enhance.dev/app/docs/md/learn/concepts/html/slots.md

 }
 ```

-Then author an element with a matching `slot` attribute as a direct descendent.
+Then author an element with a matching `slot` attribute as a direct descendant.

 ```html
 <my-layout>